fatimaabubakaradam/startup-website/README.md

 # Startup Website

 Welcome to the Startup Website!
-This project is a mobile and desktop  website template for startups, designed to showcase brand identity and services effectively.
-Built with React, the site provides a smooth experience for users on both mobile and desktop devices.
+This project is a modern, responsive web template designed for startups to showcase their brand identity, services, and portfolio.
+Built with React, the website provides a seamless navigation experience across mobile and desktop devices.

----

 ## Table of Contents